 away from the feeders while I put the hay in and then bring them in.
 Any seperating or just general moving the cattle also was one of her jobs

-The dad: Bandit is a New Zealand Heading dog who works sheep (2000 head) along with other members of his family.
-He also works cattle on the ranch (80 head).
+The dad: Bandit is a New Zealand Heading dog who works sheep (2000 head) along with other

 Both dogs are well rounded, love to work, and are as good a companion as you will find any where.